top of page

 For several years her muse and creative subject has been the Edmonton river valley - North America's largest urban parkland.
 She conceived and developed her Stairway to Heaven, Trailblazing and Connector series during this time; and continues to focus on creating new works of these series.

-It is her intention with her ongoing series to inspire Edmontonians and tourists to also physically travel firsthand into our valley; to discover and enjoy it, and to develop a deeper connection with it.
+It is her intention with her ongoing series to inspire Edmontonians and tourists to also physically travel firsthand into our city and valley; to discover and enjoy it, and to develop a deeper connection with it.
 Lori is inspired every day by the energy, comfort and serenity that our river valley gives her.
 Each new painting involves an adventure into the valley to discover the location to capture and then to create it in painting form.
 She has spent thousands of hours in Edmonton's beautiful river valley photographing some of the better known and unique hiking trails, stairways and bridges, giving them new life with her painting technique.
 Lori has now painted over 70 paintings of the Edmonton river valley, and Lori feels like she is just getting started!
 She is further developing her series by painting urban trails above the valley, festivals, activities to do and parks in our valley.
 Lori also started her night series of iconic Edmonton spots in 2022.
 Frank feels grateful to paint our city and valley and considers her paintings a historical representation of our time.

 In winter 2014 she was interviewed and her art was featured in a segment by Dez Melenka, called "On Your Street", on Ctv Edmonton; as well as appearing on City Tv, Global Tv and featured in the Edmonton Journal and on Capital FM.